cu-cit-cloud-team/azure-openai-playground/README.md

 Demo takes a text prompt and sends it to the DALL-E endpoint to request an image be generated.
 It then reads the response headers to get the URL of the image operation and polls that image operation URL (using exponential back-off) until the image is ready.
-Once the image is ready, it downloads the image and saves it locally as a PNG file.
+Once the image is ready, it downloads it and saves it locally as a PNG file.
+The terminal output will show the original prompt, the path to the generated image, and a preview of the image in the terminal.

 Input text:
 > "Detailed image of a clocktower with a pumpkin on the very top of it's spire"